 What is FUT?

-This is dependent on the procedure and the amount of grafts placed.
-Strip procedures of 5000 grafts plus can now be completed in one day; FUE procedures take much more time, as it is very labor intensive and each follicular unit must be extracted skillfully to minimize damage.
-Typically FUE procedures over 1,500 grafts will require more than one day to complete to a high level. mFUE procedures can be completed in one day.
+The length of your hair restoration procedure is dependent on the technique used and the amount of grafts placed.
+Strip procedures of 5000 grafts or more can now be completed in one day.
+However, FUE procedures are very labor intensive and require more time to extract individual follicular units with minimal damage.
+Typically, FUE procedures over 1,500 grafts will require more than one day to complete to a high level. mFUE procedures can be completed in one day.

 How long does the new hair take to grow?